Ukdav/Project-Lamp-Stack-Implementation/README.md

 Apache webserver serves a website by way of server blocks inside its /var/www/ directory, and it can support multiple of these server blocks to host other websites.

-Here we create a new directory called projectlampstack inside the /var/www/ directory.
+Here we create a new directory called projectlamp inside the /var/www/ directory.

 *$ sudo mkdir /var/www/projectlamp*